sprites20/3D-Renderer/README.md

 python somepygame.py
 ```

-You need at least OpenGL 2.x.x to run this and mostly requires updating your graphics driver.
-I mean what kind of PC you using without a GPU bruh, live a little.
+You need at least OpenGL 2.x.x to run this and mostly requires updating your graphics driver in case it broke.
+I mean you don't have to if you have at least a GPU with a driver what kind of PC you using without a GPU bruh, live a little.